 Davis Campus ready for science

 The floors are steel grids or ultra-smooth surfaces of burnt-orange epoxy-resin over concrete.
 The ceilings are acoustic tile or overhead conduits packaged in shiny foil.
 The walls are ho-hum cinder block—except when they suddenly bulge into Gaudiesque undulating freeforms, the shotcreted natural rock face intruding into the architectural tedium.
 It's the Davis Campus on the 4,850-foot level of the Sanford Underground Research Facility in what was formerly the Homestake gold mine in Lead, S.D.
-The mine has been repurposed for science, and the Davis Campus was officially opened during a dedication ceremony on May 30, 2012.
+The mine was repurposed for science, and the Davis Campus officially opened during a dedication ceremony on May 30, 2012.

-“The 4,850 feet of rock screens out most cosmic rays, and the surrounding rock is lower in radioactivity by a factor of 10 or more than other underground locations, including even those deeper than the Davis Campus,” says Kevin Lesko of Lawrence Berkeley National Laboratory’s Nuclear Science Division.
+“The 4,850 feet of rock screens out most cosmic rays, and the surrounding rock is lower in radioactivity by a factor of 10 or more than other underground locations, including even those deeper than the Davis Campus,” said Kevin Lesko of Lawrence Berkeley National Laboratory’s Nuclear Science Division.
 Lesko is Principal Investigator for the Sanford Lab, whose operations are funded by DOE through Berkeley Lab.

 Quiet was the reason Ray Davis came from Brookhaven Lab in the mid-1960s, while Homestake was still a working gold mine, to look for neutrinos from the sun.
 He found only a third the number he expected, and the result was modern neutrino science, including the revelation that neutrinos have mass and come in flavors that oscillate among themselves.
 Three decades later he was recognized by a Nobel Prize.